Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Methodology

-By using convolutional structures to capture the temporal correlations, we also avoid the issue of error accumulation, which recurrent structures usually suffer from.
-In this way, we reach higher stability in multi-step prediction, as demonstrated in Section~\ref{subsec:prediction_performance}.
+\textbf{Temporal Convolution Layers.} Temporal Convolution (T-Conv) captures the temporal correlations from a local view of the neighboring timestamps, which complements Multi-Head Self-Attention.
+The convolutional structure also avoids error accumulation, which recurrent structures potentially suffer from.
+This leads to higher stability in multi-step prediction, as will be demonstrated in Section \ref{subsec:prediction_performance}.